12.3 Appraisal, Ecosystem Services, Budgets, and Public Communication

 Key Takeaways

-- Urban tree benefits include shade, stormwater interception, energy effects, habitat, aesthetics, and community well-being, but benefits must be communicated realistically.
+- Urban tree benefits include shade, stormwater interception, energy savings, habitat, aesthetics, and well-being, but these must be communicated realistically, not guaranteed.

-- Budget recommendations should connect risk reduction, pruning cycles, planting, establishment, inspection, and replacement needs.
+- Budget recommendations should connect risk reduction, pruning cycles, planting, establishment care, inspection, and replacement into a defensible request.

-- Public communication should avoid guarantees and explain uncertainty, tradeoffs, and the basis for professional judgment.
+- Public communication should avoid guarantees of safety or benefit and instead explain uncertainty, tradeoffs, and the basis for professional judgment.

 Explaining tree value without overpromising

-Urban trees have value, but exam answers should treat value as something to document carefully, not as a number guessed from affection or size alone.
-Appraisal may be used for damage claims, planning, insurance, legal disputes, construction impacts, or public communication.
-The method and level of detail should match the assignment, and the arborist should identify assumptions and limitations.
+Urban trees have real value, but exam answers should treat that value as something to document carefully, not as a number guessed from affection or trunk size.
+Tree appraisal is the structured estimation of monetary value, and it may be requested for damage claims, planning, insurance, legal disputes, construction impacts, or public communication.
+The method and level of detail should match the assignment, and the arborist must state the assumptions and limitations.

-A tree appraisal or value discussion should consider species, size, condition, location, functional contribution, site context, and the purpose of the assignment.
-A large declining tree with major defects does not have the same management value as a healthy, well-sited tree just because both have shade.
-Likewise, a small tree in a heat-vulnerable street corridor may be strategically important even before it becomes large.
+A value discussion should weigh species, size, condition, location, functional contribution, site context, and the purpose of the assignment.
+A large declining tree with major decay does not carry the same management value as a healthy, well-sited tree simply because both cast shade.
+Conversely, a small tree on a heat-vulnerable street corridor may be strategically important long before it grows large.

 | Communication topic | What to include | What to avoid |